 Fabric of a Nation

-A mother stitches a few lines of prayer into a bedcover for her son serving in the Union army during the Civil War.
-A formerly enslaved African American woman creates a quilt populated by Biblical figures alongside celestial events.
-A quilted Lady Liberty, George Washington and Abraham Lincoln mark the resignation of Richard Nixon.
-These are just a few of the diverse and sometimes hidden stories of the American experience told by quilts and bedcovers from the collection of the Museum of Fine Arts, Boston.
+A mother stitches a prayer into a bedcover for her son fighting in the Civil War.
+A formerly enslaved woman pieces together a quilt of Biblical figures and celestial events.
+A quilted Lady Liberty marks the resignation of Richard Nixon.
+These are not footnotes — they are the story.